-While much of the country grapples with the effects of the Opioid Epidemic, an estimated 4% of people ages 12 and up misuse prescription opioids in rural areas.
-States with predominantly rural populations have experienced notably higher rates of fatal opioid overdose (such as Kentucky, West Virginia, Alaska, and Oklahoma).
-Yet, average rates of opioid abuse are within a 2% difference between rural and urban adults.
-The difference in fatal overdoses between the two is generally explained as an issue of access to life-saving treatment (such as Narcan).
+While much of the country grapples with the effects of the Opioid epidemic, an estimated 4% of people ages 12 and up misuse prescription Opioids in rural areas.
+States with predominantly rural populations have experienced notably higher rates of fatal Opioid overdose (such as Kentucky, West Virginia, Alaska, and Oklahoma).
+Yet average rates of Opioid abuse are within a 2% difference between rural and urban adults.
+The difference in fatal overdoses between the two populations is partially an issue of access to life-saving treatment (such as Narcan).

-Research shows high rural rates of overdose are due to a number of factors, including the rise of heroin use as an alternative to painkillers and:
+Research shows high rural rates of overdose are due to a number of other factors as well, including:

-- Emergency medical services (especially volunteers) may have limited experience treating overdoses
+- The fact that emergency medical services (especially volunteers) may have limited experience treating overdoses

-- Smaller law enforcement departments must cover large areas
+- The notion that smaller law enforcement departments must cover larger areas

-- The stigma of addiction treatment may be higher in small communities
+- The unfortunate reality that the stigma of addiction treatment may be higher in smaller communities

-Currently, local and federal authorities name meth abuse as the number one drug problem in most rural communities.
-Previously, various west coast biker gangs and random clandestine labs cooked and distributed meth.
-Today, the majority of meth in the US comes from Mexican drug cartels, where it is mass-produced.
-Once the euphoric effects of meth wear off, individuals often feel depressed, paranoid, and sometimes violent.
+Currently, local and federal authorities name Meth abuse as the number one drug problem in most rural communities.
+Previously, various West Coast biker gangs and scattered clandestine labs cooked and distributed Meth.
+The majority of Meth in the US today comes from Mexican drug cartels, who mass-produce the substance.
+Once the euphoric effects of Meth wear off, individuals often feel depressed, paranoid, and sometimes violent.
 This has led to a sharp increase in crime in many rural areas (particularly assault and the theft of construction and farming equipment).

-Young adults in rural areas between the ages of 18 and 25 are six times more likely to abuse methamphetamines than those in urban areas.
+Young adults in rural areas between the ages of 18 and 25 are 6 times more likely to abuse Methamphetamines than those in urban areas.

-For years, starting in the 2000s, Missouri was home to more meth lab incidents than any other state.
-In 2011, the state averaged almost 6 meth lab incidents per day, according to Missouri State Highway Patrol.
-Since, Indiana and Tennessee have overtaken the Show Me State in number of meth-related incidents.
+For years, starting in the 2000s, Missouri was home to more Meth lab incidents than any other state.
+The state averaged almost 6 Meth lab incidents per day in 2011, according to Missouri State Highway Patrol.
+Since then, Indiana and Tennessee have overtaken the Show Me State in number of Meth-related incidents.

-Exacerbating the problem is the availability of addiction treatment medication from even local healthcare providers.
-Over 60% of rural counties (a majority falling between North Dakota and Texas) have zero physicians with a waiver to prescribe buprenorphine (or Suboxone) for opioid addiction treatment.
-Also, studies show that many physicians with waivers are not prescribing addiction treatment medications at all.
+Exacerbating the problem is the lack of availability of addiction treatment medication from local healthcare providers.
+Over 60% of rural counties (a majority of them falling between North Dakota and Texas) have 0 physicians with a waiver to prescribe Buprenorphine (or Suboxone) for Opioid addiction treatment.
+Additionally, studies show that many physicians with waivers are not prescribing addiction treatment medications at all.

-The cost of rehab may be mitigated by insurance (private or publicly-funded) or sliding fee scales.
+The cost of rehab may be mitigated by insurance or sliding fee scales.
 The cost of addiction, however, may be a life.
-If you’re considering rehab but would like more information on your options across the country, speak with an addiction treatment provider today.
+If you’re considering rehab but would like more information on your options across the country, speak with a treatment provider today.